 Consider that, if you’re near the mall or hawker centre, traffic congestion will be more common.
 If you drive, you might find that non-residents are hogging parking spaces, or clogging up the road.
 If you’re right next to an MRT station or even a bus stop, you may often see plenty of unfamiliar faces hanging around in your void deck.
 Anywhere there’s heightened human activity, noise pollution may be an issue, especially on weekends.

 Sometimes, it pays to be a little bit further away from the hub of all activity, about 300 to 500 metres is a good compromise (i.e. still within walking distance).
 Visit the area at around 7pm to 9pm, especially on weekends.
 This will give you a better sense of what conditions are like, at peak hours.

 5. Simply buying the biggest HDB flat you can find

 Remember that you’ll be paying the mortgage for a long time.
-A difference of $800 to $1,000 per month, in loan repayments, comes up to a huge sum over the decades.
+A difference of $800 to $1,000 per month, in loan repayments, adds up to a huge sum over the decades.
 It could mean missing out on an end-of-year family vacation, for the next 15 years or more.

-Remember, if you’re not burdened with a crazy expensive loan now, you have a better chance to save up and upgrade later.
+Also remember, if you’re not burdened with a crazy expensive loan now, you have a better chance to save up and upgrade later.